ermites-io/passwd/README.md

 # Description

-A common problem to solve is storing passwords at rest, mainly for authentication and similar use cases.
-A common response is to encrypt the password using a key derivation algorithm in order to resist offline attacks on the hashed password, such as:
-- exhaustive search
-- dictionnary attacks
-- rainbow tables
-- etc..

-New "password hashing" algorithms (PHC) have emerged in order to counter the increase in hardware assets available to crack those passwords easily when they are stolen.
+New "password hashing" algorithms (PHC) have emerged in order to counter the increase in hardware assets available to crack passwords easily when they are stolen.

 Those new algorithms increase the cost of an attack and slow down the discovery of the original password.
-Unfortunately they requires various complex parameters to be used properly.
+Unfortunately they requires various non-trivial parameters to be used properly.

 This package attempts to provide a safe and easy interface to produce/verify a hashed password, while giving the ability to tune for specific/custom needs if necessary.

-Choices are limited on purpose, to keep things simple and to avoid a user to shoot himself in the foot.
 3 algorithms are implemented:

-- bcrypt (using x/crypto/bcrypt)
+- bcrypt (using x/crypto/bcrypt, FOR LEGACY reasons)
 - scrypt (using x/crypto/scrypt)
 - argon2id (using x/crypto/argon2)

-A default and a paranoid profile are available for each.
+(to keep things simple and to avoid a user to shoot himself in the foot) Parameters choices are limited and translated into static "profiles":
+- Default
+- Paranoid
+(as it is WIP, it might switch to 3 profiles based on usage needs like : interactive, default, paranoid)

 # How to Use the package

-## Public vs Private parameters
+## Public vs Masked parameters

-You might decide you have a private usage of the stored password and as such hide parameters you used to derive the password since you have no interaction with a system that do not use this package, etc..
+Commonly password hashing includes hashing parameters in order to make it easy for interoperability.

+But you might decide you don't interoperate with other systems and you control your authentication mechanism, as such you might be willing to make things slightly more annoying for an attacker reaching your stored password by "masking" your parameters (instead of embedding them in the resulting hash)

-Public parameters allows you to use the hashed password to directly provide a simple Compare() function.
+Public parameters allows you to use the hashed password to directly provide a simple passwd.Compare() function.
-Private parameters requires you to say what parameters you use AND to call the Compare() method of the profile.
+Masked parameters requires you to say what parameters you use AND to call the (p \*Profile).Compare() method of the profile.

-Attacker would have to not only grab the stored password, but also to guess the parameters you use with your key derivation in order to start cracking it.
+Attacker would have to not only grab the stored password, but also to guess the parameters you use with your key derivation in order to attack it offline.

 ## example basic usage with public parameters: